xtuml/training/courses/System Modeling with the xtUML Editor/Configuration Management with GitHub and eGit/quiz.md

 __Type:__  Multiple Choice

 __Question:__  I want to experiment with branching, compare, and merge, and I want this to be private.
-Where do I create the repository?
+How do I create the repository?

 __Choices:__
   - Clone a remote repository